Testing Frequently Asked Questions

 Does Preventiongenetics accept insurance?

-PreventionGenetics will file an insurance claim on behalf of the patient with any commercial insurance company.
+PreventionGenetics will file an insurance claim on behalf of a patient with any commercial insurance company.

 What is necessary for PreventionGenetics to bill insurance?